 God the Father is the first Person of the Trinity.
 He is the Sovereign creator and sustainer of all things, ordering events according to His purposes.
 At the appointed time He sent His Son to redeem mankind out of his sinful state.
 (Genesis 1:1-31, 1 Corinthians 8:6, Psalm 2:1-4, Psalm 103:19, Isaiah 46:10).

 Jesus Christ, the Son of God and second Person of the Trinity has existed from eternity with the Father and the Holy Spirit.
-He was born of the virgin Mary, fully God and fully man, and lived without sin.
+He was born of the virgin Mary, truly God and truly man, and lived without sin.
 The Lord Jesus accomplished redemption through the shedding of His blood and sacrificial death on the cross.
 Justification was accomplished in His resurrection from the dead.
 He is now seated at the right hand of God making intercession for us and at the appointed time He will return for His Church and set up His kingdom.
 (Hebrews 1:3, Ephesians 1:11, John 1:1, 14, Luke 1:35, Romans 3:24-25, 1 Peter 2:24, Matthew 28:6, 1 Thessalonians 4:13-18, 1 Timothy 2:5).

 THE HOLY SPIRIT